Butaro District Hospital

 Landscapes at Butaro

-Well-planned exterior environments throughout a facility’s campus can provide a greater sense of privacy, the circulation of cool air through patient rooms, and the draining of rainfall away from the building.
-Increased vegetation and patient views to gardens have also been shown to reduce stress and pain perception, as well as retain nurses within health care facilities.
+Well-planned exterior environments on a healthcare facility’s campus can provide a greater sense of patient privacy, the circulation of cool air through hospital wards, and the draining of rainfall away from the building.
+Increased vegetation and views to gardens have also been shown to reduce stress and pain perception in patients, as well as increase retention of nursing staff.

 Location: Burera District, Northern Province, Rwanda